realDragonium/NeurosamaBalatro/README.md

 A comprehensive Balatro mod that integrates with the Neuro-sama SDK to enable autonomous AI gameplay.
 This mod allows the AI VTuber Neuro-sama to play Balatro independently while viewers watch, with seamless WebSocket communication and intelligent game state analysis.

+## Features

+### 🔧 **Mod Compatible**
+- Dynamic card descriptions read from UI rendering (not hardcoded)
+- Should work with any custom jokers/consumables from other mods

+### 🤝 **Co-op Ready**
+- Actions and context mirror real-time game state for multiple observers
+- WebSocket API enables external tools and AI integration
+- State-validated actions prevent desync issues

 ## Installation